hannesvdc/PyCont-Lite/README.md

 - **Adaptive continuation**: robust predictor–corrector with adjustable step sizes.
 - **Bifurcation detection**: automatically localizes and classifies folds and branch points.
 - **Branch switching**: continues all discovered branches recursively.
 - **Stability analysis**: computes leading eigenvalues to distinguish stable vs. unstable segments.
+- **Hopf Detection**: detect and localize Hopf bifurcation points where the system changes from a steady state to period behavior (a limit cycle).
+- **Limit Cycle Continuation** : Initialize the small-amplitude limit cycle around the Hopf point, and perform numerical continuation of this limit cycle.
 - **Lightweight plotting**: quickly visualize bifurcation diagrams with `plotBifurcationDiagram`.
 Plots automatically distinguish stable vs. unstable branches.
 - **Structured output**: branches (with stability) and events (folds, bifurcations) are returned for further analysis.

+The main goal of PyCont-Lite is to provide a **unified continuation and bifurcation toolkit for PDEs and neural models**.
+We explicitly aim for a complete backend-agnostic implementation so PyCont-Lite can be used with numpy, PyTorch and Jax.

 ## Installation & Requirements
 PyCont-Lite requires only: